 Your solicitor or conveyancer will help you to sort out any questions and contractual matters with the seller’s conveyancer or solicitor.

-When the contract is agreed between both you and the seller, you can sign the contract and start to prepare the transfer of the property.
+When the contract is agreed upon between both you and the seller, you can sign the contract and start to prepare the transfer of the property.

 Finally, the final payment will be made to the seller and you’ll receive the documents for the transfer of the property.
 The seller gives you the keys on the date agreed in the contract, you are now the owner of the property.